deepintdev/deepint-documentation/SOURCES.md

  - `left` - Index of the feature to compare
  - `operation` - Condition type
  - `right` - Value to compare, if applicable.
 For dates, encode them in ISO format.
+Note: If a condition provides right as a null value and the operation is not `null`, the condition is ignored.

 Condition types: